Table of Contents

 Override Camera to provide a virtual camera.

-For example, sometimes you can use Camera.main as a virtual camera for the session:
+For instance, Camera.main may be used as the virtual camera for the session:

 protected override Camera Camera => Camera.main;